-If you hate feeling like a tourist when you travel — or you’re on a budget that puts traditional itineraries and accommodations out of reach – there are still plenty of ways to utilize rewards cards.
+If you hate feeling like a tourist when you travel — or you’re on a budget that puts traditional accommodations out of reach – there are still plenty of ways to utilize rewards cards.
 The earnings and perks may be more modest, but it’s all about the experience, right?

 Consider these rewards strategies for off-the-beaten-path travel.